influxdata/flux/docs/SPEC.md

     // Addition not defined for boolean data types add(a: true, b: false)

-#### Kind Constraints
+#### Type constraints

-Kind constraints are a type system concept that allow for constraining polymorphic types.
+Type constraints are a type system concept used to implement static ad hoc polymorphism.
 For example, `add = (a, b) => a + b` is a function that is defined only for `Addable` types.
 If one were to pass a record to `add` like so:

     add(a: {}, b: {})

 the result would be a compile-time type error because records are not addable.
-Just like types, kind constraints are never explicitly declared but rather inferred from the context.
+Like types, constraints are never explicitly declared but rather inferred from the context.

 ##### Addable Constraint